 Gut-Friendly Pizza (No Yeast, No Bloat!)

 Now, you may be thinking: Don’t Brussels sprouts cause gas?
 True—they can for some people.
 However, the cooking process helps reduce their gas-producing qualities, especially when they're lightly sautéed, roasted or cooked in this pizza.
 And as always, diet plays a key role in digestion.
-Limiting or avoiding yeast, sugar, and heavily processed foods can make a big difference in how your body responds to natural fibers like those in Brussels sprouts and other vegetables.
+Limiting or avoiding foods with yeast, refined sugar, and heavily processed foods makes a big difference in how your body responds to natural fibres like those in Brussels sprouts and other vegetables.

-When digestive symptoms become chronic, this may also signal an overgrowth of Candida albicans—a naturally occurring yeast in the body.
-While usually harmless, Candida can overpopulate when gut bacteria are out of balance, especially in diets high in sugar, bread, pizza dough, beer, and other yeast-promoting foods.
+When digestive symptoms become chronic, this may also signal an overgrowth of Candida albicans- naturally occurring fungus in the body that live in harmony in our gut.
+While usually harmless, C. albicans can overpopulate when gut bacteria are out of balance, especially in diets high in sugar, bread, pizza dough, beer, and other yeast-promoting foods.

 There’s no need to eliminate other naturally gas-producing foods like beans or lentils either—what often needs attention is the strength and integrity of your digestion.
 When your digestive system is supported and balanced with thriving colonies of gut microbiome living harmoniously with Candida albicans, it can handle these foods with much more ease.